Lust: St Thomas Aquinas

 Adultery: One of the main forms of lust seen frequently during the Middle Ages was the sin of adultery.
-The sin of adultery occurs when a person is unfaithful to his or her spouse, hence "invading of a bed not one's own" (p.
+The sin of adultery occurs when a person is unfaithful to their spouse, hence "invading of a bed not one's own" (p.
 235).
 Adultery is a special kind of ugliness and many difficulties arise from it.
 When a man enters the bed of a married woman it not only is a sin, but it "wrongs the offspring", because the woman now calls into question the legitimacy of children (p.
 235).
 If a wife has committed adultery before, then, her husband will question if all his wife's children are his offspring.

 Simple fornication: Simple fornication is having sex with one's spouse for enjoyment rather than for bearing children.
 Fornication is also sex between two unmarried people, which is also a mortal sin.
 Aquinas says that "fornication is a deadly crime" (p.
 213).
 Fornication is a mortal sin, but as Aquinas notes, "Pope Gregory treated sins of the flesh as less grievous than those of the spirit" (p.
 217).
 Fornication was a grave sin such as that against property.
 Fornication, however, is not as grave as a sin directly against God and human life; therefore, murder is much worse than fornication.
 Property in this case means that a daughter is the property of her father, and if one does wrong to her, one then does wrong to him; therefore seducing a virgin or seeking pleasure from an unmarried woman is an invasion of a father's property.

 Seduction: Seduction is a type of lust, because seduction is a sex act, which ravishes a virgin.
 Lust is a sin of sexual activity, and "...a special quality of wrong that appears if a maid still under her father's care is debauched" (p.
 229).
 Seduction involves a discussion of property, as an unmarried girl is property of her father.
 A virgin, even though free from the bond of marriage, is not free from the bond of her family.
 When a virgin is violated without a promise of engagement, she is prevented from having honorable marriage, which is shameful to herself and her family.
 A man who performs sexual acts with a virgin must "endow her and have her to wife", and if the father, who is responsible for her, says no, then a man must pay a dowry to compensate for her loss of virginity and future chance of marriage (p.
 229).